andrewsolis/LLVM-tutorial/README.md

 <img src="images/optimized1.png" width="400px">

-* You can view a list of varios passes available in LLVM [here](https://llvm.org/docs/Passes.html).
+* You can view a list of various passes available in LLVM [here](https://llvm.org/docs/Passes.html).

 Now that we have our code coming out of our front-end lets execute it!

 ### Adding a JIT Compiler

 * LLVM IR code can be used to run optimizations (as above), dump to text or binary forms, compily it to assembly files (.s), or <ins>JIT compile</ins> it
-* We'll add JIT compiler support by immediately evaluating the top-level expressions typed n
+* We'll add JIT compiler support by immediately evaluating the top-level expressions typed in
 * Examples
     * if a user types `1+2` then it should print out 3
     * if a user defines a function, we should be able to call it from the command line